AnsonSkywalker/Input-Sequence-Display/README.md

 1. Download the script file Input_Sequence_Display.py, no matter you want to Clone the repository or just copy and paste the source code manually.
 For ease of management, it is recommended to store the script file in the default script storage path of OBS (..\obs-studio\data\obs-plugins\frontend-tools\scripts).
 2. Start OBS and add a text source to the scene.
 3. Click on "Tools" in the toolbar at the top of OBS, then click on "Scripts".
 Please install the Python environment beforehand, this part is not included in this guide.
 If you don't know how to install Python, Use The Fxxking Google.
+4. Install the Pynput library, or skip this step if it is already installed on your computer.
+Use the `Win` + `R` shortcut to open a Run window and type `cmd`, or launch a Command Prompt in a way you are more comfortable with.
+In the console window, type `pip install pynput` to install the Pynput library.
+The message "Successfully installed pynput" will appear to indicate a successful installation.
-4. Click the "Add Script" icon in the lower left corner of the Scripts window.
+5. Click the "Add Script" icon in the lower left corner of the Scripts window.
-5. Select the text source in the right configuration area to bind the script to the text source, and then close the Scripts window to return to the main OBS interface.
+6. Select the text source in the right configuration area to bind the script to the text source, and then close the Scripts window to return to the main OBS interface.
-6. In the source editor, select the text source you just bind and right-click the source and "Settings" to edit the source, then click the "Chat Mode" checkbox in the pop-up editing window.
+7. In the source editor, select the text source you just bind and right-click the source and "Settings" to edit the source, then click the "Chat Mode" checkbox in the pop-up editing window.
-7. Edit other items of the text source according to your needs.
+8. Edit other items of the text source according to your needs.
 If you need to reset the sequence display back to its default state without restarting OBS, please click the "Reload Script" icon in the lower left corner of the "Scripts" tool window.

 ## Other notes: